randolrc/randolrc.github.io/README.md

 -->
 ---TaleTeller v1.0---

 Paste your story and hit the button!
-It'll auto-create pages and scroll the words on each page, making it a bit more fun to read than a wall of text.
+It'll auto-create pages and scroll the words on each page, making it a bit more immersive to read than a wall of text.

  - Use the buttons at the top to change pages, or click on the text to go to the next page.